emper0r/enlightenment_git/README.rst

 Run the second script and keep update when you want executing again and again over the time.

-$ sh updates
+$ sh update_enlightenment

 * NOTE: After build everythings just need do relogin again.
 In the right bottom corner can see the git version when you do updates.

 ISSUE TRACKER